1. Investment & Portfolio Update

-Passive income that we achieve is split between investments from dividend paying companies and what I call other sources of passive income, which includes cash back rewards credit card, advertising revenue from this blog, interest on cash and writing premium articles for Seeking Alpha.
-As you can see from the chart below, my other category has performed well.
-Our passive income from the ‘other’ sources saw some increased traction in 2015 providing us with some great passive income – which we proceed to invest into stocks and funds to compound our growth.
+Passive income that we achieve is split between investment income via dividends + options and what I call other sources of passive income, which includes cash back rewards credit card, affiliate programs, advertising revenue from this blog, interest on cash and writing premium articles for Seeking Alpha.
+As you can see from the chart below, our other category has performed well through 2016.
+This other income gets transferred into our investment accounts helping us compound our investment growth.

 3. Blog Update

 Based on the pageviews, the following were the most popular posts on Roadmap2Retire.

 - Recent Sell – The Big Reset Edition

 - Where to Get Good Dividend Investment Ideas

 - Why I Stopped Making My Financial Advisor Rich